DavidJCobb/pokecustomemerald/ROADMAP.md

   * Reassure them that we won't keep track of what they've tried or not tried to do

 ### Items
 * Investigate separating item IDs into per-bag-pocket ID ranges.
 This is something we'll want a compiler plug-in to do, but it'd allow bitpacking the player's inventory (which is stored per-pocket) within savedata even more tightly.
   * Depending on how far we can take this, it may also enable expanding the list of Poke Balls without needing all ball item IDs to be consecutive.
 This would make it considerably easier to add Poke Balls.
 However, that'll depend on things like redoing how the "mon data" for Poke Balls is stored, among other things.

+### Overworld
+* Support for dynamic overworld palettes
+* Modify the tile IDs used by overworld dialog boxes, overlapping the ID ranges of mutually-exclusive boxes, so we can use tile IDs closer to the end of VRAM.
+This will free up more tile IDs for use by overworld tilesets.

 ### RTC